-In light of the challenging times, and in consideration for all of our employees and guests, we have made the difficult decision to move Hat Day 2020 from Friday, May 1 to Friday, September 11.
-We look forward to gathering with you later this year in support of Franklin Park Conservatory and Botanical Gardens.
+In light of the current health and safety concerns, and our desire to deliver a spectacular event, we have decided to move Hat Day from Friday, September 11 to Friday, May 7, 2021.
+We look forward to gathering with you on our customary first Friday in May, in support of Franklin Park Conservatory and Botanical Gardens.

-Franklin Park Conservatory will host the 20th annual Les Chapeaux dans le Jardin.
-This special anniversary celebration is planned under the leadership of Ann Isaly Wolfe, a co-founder of Hat Day, and daughter, Katie Wolfe Lloyd.
+Franklin Park Conservatory’s 20th Les Chapeaux dans le Jardin will be a special anniversary celebration, planned under the leadership of chairs Ann Isaly Wolfe, a co- founder of Hat Day, and daughter, Katie Wolfe Lloyd.

 The annual Hat Day luncheon is one of Columbus’ premier social traditions of the year, and the Conservatory’s signature spring fundraising event.
 More than 550 guests gather under a grand marquee in the beautiful gardens, adorned in their favorite hats, to enjoy lunch with friends.